 While they look pretty unsightly, they’re far from permanent.
 You can easily get tire stains out of your carpet with some simple home tools and ingredients.

-To get tire stains out of your carpet, you’ll need a spool, a vacuum, rubbing alcohol, and some warm water.
+How to get tire marks out of carpet, you’ll need a spool, a vacuum, rubbing alcohol, and some warm water.

 Step 1: Get Up the Excess Rubber